• Skip to primary navigation

 16. Pha Taem National Park

-Offering not only gorgeous nature and wildlife, but also a unique look at the region’s history, Pha Taem National Park is quite a special place to visit in Thailand.
-For one thing, it’s situated by the Laos border in Ubon Ratchathani Province, a long way from many parks on this list.
+Offering not only gorgeous nature and wildlife, but also a unique look at the region’s history, Pha Taem National Park is a special place to visit in Thailand.
+It’s situated by the Laos border in Ubon Ratchathani Province, a long way from many parks on this list.
 But what really makes Pha Taem special is its considerable rock art found along cliffs by the Mekong River.
-This art is said to date back 3000 years and includes depictions of activities like fishing and farming, as well as interesting geometric designs.
+The art is said to date back 3,000 years and includes depictions of activities like fishing and farming, as well as interesting geometric designs.

 Mork fa Waterfall of Doi Suthep Pui national park, Chiang Mai, Thailand.